ncsg/ursp688y_sp2023/README.md

 ***NO CLASS***

 - Short proposal for final project due
-- Mid-week office hours to:
-  - Discuss proposals
-  - Set up JupyterLab on personal computers if desired
+- (Optional) Mid-week tutorial to set up Miniconda and JupyterLab on personal computers

 ### April 1st (Week 9)